naitmare01/getdriftlaget/README.md

 # getDriftlaget
-Docker container that polls the API for goo.gl/XXKFxQ.
-Result is posted in a Webex Temas Space from a Webex Teams Bot.
+Docker container that polls the API for the Church of Sweden current IT operation status(goo.gl/XXKFxQ).
+Result is then posted in a Webex Temas Space from a Webex Teams Bot.

 **The container must be run with two arguments.**
 </br>